Migrate to Azure with Site Recovery

 - Then, you run an unplanned failover with the Complete Migration option.

 - After you've completed the migration, you can set up replication for disaster recovery, from the Azure region to which you migrated, to a secondary region.

 Migrate AWS to Azure

-- Migrate AWS instances to Azure
+You can migrate AWS instances to Azure VMs.

 - In this scenario only migration is supported.
 In other words, you can replicate the AWS instances and fail them over to Azure, but you can't fail back.

 - AWS instances are handled in the same way as physical servers for migration purposes.
 You set up a Recovery Services vault, deploy an on-premises configuration server to manage replication, add it to the vault, and specify replication settings.